Josebaseba/sails-hook-mongoat/README.md

   git clone https://github.com/Josebaseba/sails-hook-mongoat

 ```

-To use the [original repository](https://github.com/invertase/sails-hook-mongoat) just run (In sails v0.11 >=):

-    npm i sails-hook-mongoat

-In v0.10.5 <= clone the repository in hooks folder.

 Then simply add an 'indexes' array property to your sails model(s) that you want to add custom indexers on.
 This contains all your indexes.